Since we are back to renovating the fixer upper

 scheme with clove-studded oranges, a stenciled

-kraft paper runner and hand-lettered
+kraft paper runner (get the stencil here)

 quotes at each placesetting: